gofiber/fiber/docs/client/rest.md

 func Replace()
 ```

-## Get
+### Get

-Get send a get request use defaultClient, a convenient method.
+Get is a convenience method that sends a GET request using the `defaultClient`.

 ```go title="Signature"
 func Get(url string, cfg ...Config) (*Response, error)
 ```

-## Post
+### Post

-Post send a post request use defaultClient, a convenient method.
+Post is a convenience method that sends a POST request using the `defaultClient`.

 ```go title="Signature"
 func Post(url string, cfg ...Config) (*Response, error)
 ```

-## Head
+### Head

-Head send a head request use defaultClient, a convenient method.
+Head sends a HEAD request using the `defaultClient`, a convenience method.

 ```go title="Signature"
 func Head(url string, cfg ...Config) (*Response, error)
 ```

-## Put
+### Put

-Put send a put request use defaultClient, a convenient method.
+Put is a convenience method that sends a PUT request using the `defaultClient`.

 ```go title="Signature"
 func Put(url string, cfg ...Config) (*Response, error)
 ```

-## Delete
+### Delete

-Delete send a delete request use defaultClient, a convenient method.
+Delete is a convenience method that sends a DELETE request using the `defaultClient`.

 ```go title="Signature"
 func Delete(url string, cfg ...Config) (*Response, error)
 ```

-## Options
+### Options

-Options send a options request use defaultClient, a convenient method.
+Options is a convenience method that sends an OPTIONS request using the `defaultClient`.

 ```go title="Signature"
 func Options(url string, cfg ...Config) (*Response, error)
 ```

-## Patch
+### Patch

-Patch send a patch request use defaultClient, a convenient method.
+Patch is a convenience method that sends a PATCH request using the `defaultClient`.

 ```go title="Signature"
 func Patch(url string, cfg ...Config) (*Response, error)